-Samples are sequenced on the HiSeq X using 150bp, paired end reads.
+Samples are sequenced on the Novaseq using 150bp, paired end reads.
 Raw data, or fastq files, are generated using Illumina’s bcl2fastq.

 Technical Genome Sequencing

 A technical genome is generated for all clinical samples.
 This consists of a list of all variants detected in the sample, with no interpretation of results or scoring of variants.
 A report is also included, showing the performance of the sample from a sequencing standpoint and an evaluation of the metrics generated from variant calling.
 The deliverable file is FASTQ format.
 A technical genome order returns a vcf and evaluation of metrics.